HEIG-VD-RD/Driver/README.md

 # Drivers development
-This repository contains all my practical work related to the driver development course."
+This repository contains all my practical work related to the driver development course.